kubernetes/enhancements/keps/sig-node/6122-configurable-scaling-delay-with-pod-resource-exposure/README.md

 The default value of `scale-delay-time` is 0s, meaning the existing behavior is preserved — no guaranteed delay is enforced before the cpuset is applied.

+When `InPlacePodVerticalScalingExclusiveCPUs` is disabled, `scale-delay-time` must be 0; otherwise, the kubelet will emit a warning and reject the configuration.

 1. In the Allocate CPU stage:
    Allocate a new CPUSet based on the container's assignments and defaultCPUset in the checkpoint (all references to "checkpoint" below refer to cpu_manager_state).